magpie-ea/magpie-v3-docs/docs/01_designing_experiments/02b_trial_views.md

 ## Forced-choice task

-Instantiate with `babeView.forcedChoice`.
+Instantiate with `magpieView.forcedChoice`.
 Displays a context, a picture and a question to be answered in a two-alternative forced choice task.
 Choices are made by clicking on one of two buttons.

 <img src='../../images/views_samples/view_fc.png' alt='sample' height='auto' width='auto' style="border:2px solid black" />